ada682/wonton/Readme.md

-no need queries only use url
+no need query only use url